OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Examples of Design from Trust.md

 # Examples of Design from Trust

-Here are familiar things that are designed from trust:
+These familiar things are designed from trust:

  - [[The Internet]]
  - [[Wikipedia]]